NamSellsFish/soloproject-ecalendar/README.md

-# Chingu Solo Project - Tier 1 - eCalendar
+# Hanksenberg Chingu Solo Project - Tier 1 - eCalendar

 ![demo of tier 1 site](./assets/demo.gif)

 ## Overview

-This project is a great opportunity to develop a clean and modern webpage.
+This project is a great opportunity to help me develop a clean and modern webpage.
 The *eCalendar* app will be completed across tiers, with each tier adding a new level of complexity.
-You are currently on the **Tier 1 repo**.
-You'll be responsible for coding the **HTML**, **CSS**, and **JavaScript** to get the structure, styling, and some basic functionality up and running.
+I am currently on the **Tier 1 repo**, which means I am responsible for coding the **HTML**, **CSS**, and **JavaScript** to get the structure, styling, and some basic functionality up and running.

-As you add skills to your developer toolbag you'll be able to come back to this project and add in the Tier 2 and Tier 3 features.
-Ultimately you'll have a great portfolio piece, and will have implemented a number of common and in-demand features.

 **No Frameworks, Libraries, or Code Generators May Be Used In This Tier**

-## About Chingu

-If you aren’t yet a member of Chingu we invite you to join us.
-We help our members transform what they’ve learned in courses & tutorials into the practical experience employers need and want.

-Our remote team projects let you refine your technical skills and put them into practice while gaining new “soft” skills like communication, collaboration, and Agile project management.
-The types of skills that help real-world teams get things done!

-You can learn more and join us at [chingu.io](https://chingu.io).

 ## Instructions

-Remember, this project must be completed with **vanilla** (plain) HTML, CSS, and JavaScript.
+This project is completed with **vanilla** (plain) HTML, CSS, and JavaScript.
 Do not use front-end frameworks or libraries *(JQuery, Bootstrap, etc.)*.

 General instructions for all Pre-Work Projects can also be found in the Chingu Voyage Handbook (URL posted in the #read-me-first channel on Discord).